Abdulwahab55/project1/README.md

 In order to seek answers for our besiness questions, we have to use tools such as matplotlib,sklearn, and seaborn.

-To review my project and to see the result, please see the project on project2.ipynb
+To review my project and to see the result, please see the project on project.ipynb